-Best Management Practices (Appendix P) are incorporated into project design for the purpose of reducing or avoiding negative impacts.
+Best management practices (Appendix P) are incorporated into project design to reduce or avoid negative impacts.

 Riparian Habitat Conservation Areas.
 Delineation of site-specific Riparian Habitat Conservation Areas (RHCAs) at the appropriate level of NEPA analysis would manage for and ensure that riparian-dependent values receive primary emphasis.
-Riparian management objectives (RMOs) would be determined from site-specific or watershed-level analysis, and RHCA boundaries are defined that RMOs are supported.
-In the absence of a site-specific or watershed-level analysis of RMOs and RHCAs, interim RHCA widths applied following INFISH standards (see Appendix B).
-This is the current approach the BLM would likely continue to follow under Alternative A, although the Garnet RMP never was amended to incorporate INFISH, and would be mandatory under Alternatives B and C.
+Riparian management objectives (RMOs) would be determined from site-specific or watershed-level analysis, and RHCA boundaries are defined so that RMOs are supported.
+In the absence of site-specific or watershed-level analysis of RMOs and RHCAs, interim RHCA widths are applied following INFISH standards (see Appendix B).

 Livestock Grazing: Potential impacts from livestock grazing are much less than the potential impacts associated with placer mining, and could be more impactful than forest vegetation management depending upon site conditions and grazing practices.
-The difference between alternatives is based on the acreage available to livestock grazing, as the general potential impacts are described below.
-Grazing availability does not however translate to actual use (see Livestock Grazing section).
+The difference between alternatives is based on the acreage available to livestock grazing, and the potential impacts described below.
+Grazing availability does not translate to actual use (see Livestock Grazing section).
 Some portions of the lands are not accessible or suitable for grazing due to lack of forage or steep, densely timbered terrain.
 Regardless of alternative or the particular BMPs applied, some measure of grazing impacts would occur.

-- Soils: Overgrazing of grasses and concentrated livestock use around water tanks, salt stations, trailing, and denuded sites may lead to compaction, erosion, and denudation.
+Soils: Overgrazing of grasses and concentrated livestock use around water tanks, salt stations, trailing, and denuded sites may lead to compaction, erosion, and denudation.
 When numbers exceed available forage and use is concentrated, soils may become compacted and denuded and subject to erosion, leading to reduced forage and productivity.
 Impacts may vary depending upon whether the particular soils are inherently sensitive to disturbances (streambank soils or highly erodible soils) or soil types that tent to be resilient or insensitive to management practices (coarser-textured soils with higher rock content are usually less prone to compaction, erosion, or displacement).
 When the timing, duration, intensity, and frequency of grazing is appropriately matched with available forage, topography, water resources, and sensitivity to disturbance; impacts to soils may be minimized.
-These potential impacts would be lessened or avoided through application of grazing BMPs and managing use to meet or make progress toward meeting rangeland health standards (Standard #2 Riparian, Wetland Health are in proper functioning condition, and Standard #3, water quality is meeting Montana state standards). - Water Quality.
+These potential impacts would be lessened or avoided through application of grazing BMPs and managing use to meet or make progress toward meeting rangeland health standards (Standard #2 Riparian, Wetland Health are in proper functioning condition, and Standard #3, water quality is meeting Montana state standards).

+Water Quality.
 The potential impacts to water quality could potentially result from livestock waste, altered channels, sedimentation, reduced shade.
 Under all alternatives, the Rangeland Health Assessments would assess listed waters, pollutants, sources, and causes to make a determination whether the rangeland health standards is being met, and the factor.
-These potential impacts would be lessened or avoided through application of grazing BMPs, SMZ, RMOs (Appendix B and P), and managing use to meet or make progress toward meeting rangeland health standards (Standard #3, water quality is meeting Montana state standards). - Riparian Resources.
+These potential impacts would be lessened or avoided through application of grazing BMPs, SMZ, RMOs (Appendix B and P), and managing use to meet or make progress toward meeting rangeland health standards (Standard #3, water quality is meeting Montana state standards).

+Riparian Resources.
 Impacts to riparian function from livestock grazing potentially include increased invasive plants, compacted soils, channel alteration, altered composition, age class, and structure changes.
 Identification of riparian management objectives (RMOs) and delineation of riparian conservation areas would prioritize riparian health within the RHCA boundary, including from livestock grazing.
 Riparian protection and maintenance accomplished with SMZ, Land Health, and standards (PFC), BMPs, and RMOs.
 The application of these BMPs and livestock adjustments, particularly exclosures, have resulted and are expected to continue to result in improved riparian conditions.
 These potential impacts would be lessened or avoided through application of grazing BMPs, SMZ, RMOs (Appendix B and P), and managing use to meet or make progress toward meeting rangeland health standards (Standard #2, riparian and wetlands are meeting properly functioning condition).